LaFaucheuse/DataScienceProjects/HandwrittenDigitsClassifier/README.md

-This project explores a dataset of Sklearn containing handwritten digits images.
+This project explores a dataset from Sklearn containing handwritten digits images.
 The goal is to build a neural network to recognize the digit written on each image of the dataset.